indika/blog/_posts/2014-01-11-cooking-with-chef.md

 # Databags

-Knife solo uploads cookbooks, roles and data bags onto the target node.
+Knife-solo uploads cookbooks, roles and data bags onto the target node.
 This was not obvious to me at first asI assumed initially that it only sends instructions.
 Hence, sensitive data needs to be encrypted before being stored on the target node.